iotaledger/iota-wiki/internal/learn/about-iota/messages.md

 ![utxo-model](/img/learn/about-iota/utxo.png)

 So, the UTXO is a part of a larger, self-contained, and flexible message structure known as a **payload**.
-This approach is meant to enable a self-contained message structure defining the data of the entire transfer as a payload to be embedded into a message.
+This approach is helps enable a self-contained message structure defining the data of the entire transfer as a payload to be embedded into a message.

 ## Message Payloads